OmidGhotbi/GmPlayer/README.md

 All layout and resources are included in res directory

 # Future plan
-I will add all other platforms support of the project as soon as i have enough time to clean up the code. it will be contain iOS video player writen in swift/objective C, Windows video player writen in C#, linux video player writen in C++ , and Mac video player writen in objective C.
+I will add all other platforms support of the project as soon as i have enough time to clean up the code.
+It will be contain:
+**iOS video player writen in swift/objective
+Windows video player writen in C# linux video player writen in C++
+Mac video player writen in objective C.C**